Chart Color Schemes

 Sandgate-Shorncliffe faces significant health challenges, as indicated by health data.

-Both younger and older age groups experience a high prevalence of common health conditions.
-The area has one of the highest rates of private health cover at approximately 52% of its total population of around 3,650 people, compared to the average SA2 area.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.2% and 8.4% of residents respectively.
-However, 63.4% of residents claim to be free from any medical ailments, slightly lower than the 67.8% figure for Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over, at 24.1% or around 1,676 people, compared to the 18.5% in Greater Brisbane.
-Health outcomes among seniors present some challenges, generally mirroring those of the wider population's health profile.
+Both younger and older age groups have high prevalence rates of common health conditions.
+The area has a private health cover rate of approximately 52%, slightly higher than the average SA2 region (~3650 people).
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.2% and 8.4% of residents respectively.
+However, 63.4% of residents report having no medical ailments, compared to 67.8% in Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 24.1%, with 1676 people falling into this category, compared to 18.5% in Greater Brisbane.
+Health outcomes among seniors present similar challenges as those faced by the general population.

 Frequently Asked Questions - Health